rranelli/rranelli.github.io/about.md

 two and a half years after graduating).
 I also talk about the stuff I'm studying, the stuff I code in Emacs and other brain dumps.

-I'm currently working at [Locaweb](http://www.locaweb.com.br) as a software engineer.
-I work full-time with Ruby.
-I also know Java, Lisp (Clojure and Scheme), Javascript, a little bit of Scala, F#, Haskell and a bunch of C#.
-I Never touched PHP, did almost no front-end workand.
-Probably the next thing for is learning Rust or Elixir.
+I'm currently working full-time with Ruby at [Locaweb](http://www.locaweb.com.br) as a software engineer.
+I also know Java, Lisp (Clojure and Emacs lisp), Javascript, a little of Scala, F#, Haskell and a bunch of C#.
+I Never touched PHP, and did almost no front-end work.
+I'm currently learning [Elixir](http://elixir-lang.org/) and I'm loving it!

 During college I worked with *advanced process control* in a research group.
 There I had the opportunity to program in widely different environments, from